-The Cummins Inc. and Affiliates Retirement and Savings Plans Master Trust ("Master Trust") holds the assets of the Plan and the Cummins Retirement and Savings Plan for Certain Collectively Bargained Employees.
+The Cummins Inc. and Affiliates Retirement and Savings Plans Master Trust ("Master Trust") holds the assets of the Plan and the Cummins Retirement and Savings Plan.

 The trustee for the Master Trust is State Street Corporation ("Trustee").
 As participants transfer between different locations within the Company, their related Plan account transfers to the appropriate Plan, if applicable.
 Such transfers are reflected in the accompanying financial statements as "Fund transfers with affiliate plans".